 And if the true signal are computed in the same manner as described before then in fact similar match can be easily observed.

-However, a more interesting phenomena is to be described.

-It happens in the validation process for determinant and its log-transformed model,
+However, a more interesting phenomena (why is this ‘interesting’? may be ‘subtle observation’?) occurs during the validation process for the determinant and its log-transformed model,

 where the theoretical response is taken from the simulated stochastic process described by Eqns. \ref{eqn:determinant_distribution} and \ref{eqn:log_determinant_distribution}.